avalanchas/compass-view/README.md

 * **degree_color** (color) - color of compass degree lines
 * **degrees_step** (int) - must be > 0 and < 360 .
-	enable user to change style by changig degree shown count.
+	enable user to change style by changing degree shown count.
 	example : for degrees_step = 90 => only for degrees will be shown.

 * **needle** (drawable) - the animated needle for the compass